-Solo exhibitions include The Montgomery Museum in Christiansburg, VA, The Lightwell Gallery in Roanoke, VA, and group exhibitions at Academy Center for the Arts in Lynchburg, VA, and The Lightwell Gallery in Roanoke, VA.
-Michele's work will be featured in the National Geographic Beautiful Landscapes 2018 calendars.
+Solo exhibitions include The Montgomery Museum in Christiansburg, VA, and the Grandin Theatre and The Lightwell Gallery in Roanoke, VA.
+Group exhibitions include Academy Center for the Arts in Lynchburg, VA, and Studio 308 and The Lightwell Gallery in Roanoke, VA.
+Michele's work is featured in the National Geographic Beautiful Landscapes 2018 calendars.
 She has contributed writing and imagery to the highly regarded website Luminous-Landscape.com and also to the international art lens brand Lensbaby.
 In early 2015, Michele travelled to Antarctica on a dedicated photographic expedition with The Luminous Landscape and Antarctica XXI.
 Her work has been featured in numerous local and regional publications, including Blue Ridge Country magazine, The Roanoke Times, Artemis Journal and Bella Magazine, as well as highly regarded websites including OutdoorPhotographer.com and NaturePhotoGuides.com.
 Michele’s work hangs in corporate offices in Roanoke, Virginia, and in numerous private collections from Cape Elizabeth, Maine to Madison, Alabama.